ccswbs/UoGd7-Training/features/howto-book.md

 To attach a document to the book, please follow these steps:

-1. Navigate to the book in which you would like to edit.
-This can be done via URL, Menu Structure or Administration Bar: Content or Find Content.
+1. Navigate to the book you would like to edit.
-2. Select "Edit".
+2. Select `Edit`.
 3. Navigate to the "File Attachments" section.
  ![File Attachment Option](../images/pageattach.png)
-4. Select the "Choose file" button and navigate to the file in which you would like to attach.
+4. Select the `Choose file` button and navigate to the file you would like to attach.
-5. Select "Upload"
+5. Select `Upload`.
-5. Once the file is uploaded, it will appear in a table under "File Attachments".
+5. Once the file is uploaded, it will appear in the file attachments table.
  ![File Attachment Table](../images/fileattachmentchart-new.png)
 6. For each attachment, you have the following options:
     * **Description Field**: Provide a description for the file so the user knows what the file contains.
     * **Display Checkbox**: If checked, the book attachment is visible to all users.
+If unchecked, the file is still attached to the book page and may be linked to, but it is not visible to site users.
     * **Remove Button**: Once selected, the attacment is removed.

 ## Assigning a Category to a Book

-Book categories allow for Books to be sorted via the given term / category.
+Book categories allow for Books to be sorted via the given term/category.

 **/!\ Note**: The following steps assume that the book category has already been created.

-1. Navigate to the book in which you would like to edit.
-This can be done via URL, Menu Structure or Administration Bar: Content or Find Content.
+1. Navigate to the book you would like to edit.
-2. Select "Edit".
+2. Select `Edit`.
-3. Select the category you would like to place the book under using the dropdown menu under "Book Category".
+3. Select the category you would like to place the book under using the dropdown menu under "Book Category."
-4. Select "Save".
+4. Select `Save`.